 Marble, travertine, and limestone are not good picks if you're wanting low-maintenance kitchen countertops.
 But... hey, you like what you like!
 These natural stones are perfect and elegant for bathroom countertops, table tops, shower and floor tiles due to their excellent footing with a honed finish.

 See these countertops that look like marble for an alternative choice without the extra maintenance of marble.

 Concrete countertops can add a charming rustic or cool industrial vibe to your kitchen design.
-Concrete is very versatile with many style & design options not available with other types of countertops.
+Concrete is very versatile with many style & design options not available with other types of kitchen countertops.